 If you are not participating in the Shell net pension scheme, you will continue to accrue pension on a non-contributory basis, up to the fiscal maximum for your gross scheme.

 No, the scheme is voluntary.
 We have assumed that you will wish to participate.
 If you do not want this, you are required to notify us of this.
-You can inform us via the Opt-out form on HR net.
+You can inform us via the Opt-out form.
 The Shell Net Pension Scheme makes maximum use of the options in the fiscal legislation for pension saving from your net income.
 Your contribution will be allocated for your pension, without deduction of general administration expenses or profit margins.
 SNPS is non-profit-making.

 If you are eligible for the Shell Net pension scheme, you will automatically participate.
 If you do not want this, or if you want to stop your participation, you will have to inform us yourself via the Opt out form.
 Your partner must agree with your choice and complete and sign the 'Approval Partner Opt Out Net Pension’ form too.
 Scan this form and add it to the Opt out form.
 The contributions paid by you will remain reserved for the Shell Net Pension Scheme and will not be paid out yet.
 You can choose to opt in or opt out once per year.